MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 hideAds: false
 ---
 Despite RobTop unrating Geometry Dash levels with stolen assets in the past, "GD10" by Floppy was rated by RobTop.
 In this level, every part is stolen from another level.

+The Geometry Dash commuity is divided by this decision.
+Some players believe the level deserves a rating due to it being in the credits of the [Geometry Dash 10 Year Anniversary video](/posts/will-geometry-dash-2-2-come-out-on-the-games-10-year-anniversary/).
+Others believe that is not a valid excuse to rate the level while unrating levels that use far less stolen assets.

+I share a less black-and-white view.

+# My opinion

+In my opinion, [GD10](https://gdbrowser.com/93618912) by Floppy, and similar levels like [Ultimate Demon Mix](https://gdbrowser.com/10229235) and [Obscurum](https://gdbrowser.com/16156623)